cryptedx/copilot-orchestra/Conductor.agent.md

         openQuestions: ["Optional question A / Option 1 | Option 2"]
     ```

-    The runtime must send this as an MCP `elicitation/create` request so clients that support MCP open an inline approval form.
+    The runtime must send this as an MCP `elicitation/create` request so clients that support MCP open the MCP elicitation UI (native UI prompt).
 Do not rely on free-text chat fallbacks.

-5. **Request Plan Approval via MCP**: Use the `copilot-orchestra-mcp/request_plan_approval` tool in every planning cycle (no exceptions) to get inline user feedback.
+5. **Request Plan Approval via MCP**: Use the `copilot-orchestra-mcp/request_plan_approval` tool in every planning cycle (no exceptions) to get user feedback via the MCP elicitation UI (native UI prompt).
 Provide:

    - Plan summary
    - Path to plan file